kandluis/document_summaries/README.md

 -b, --bytes, default=665
   Byte length of output summary.
 All output summaries will be truncated at this length if written out to a file.
 A value of -1 will avoid almost all truncation (except the last character).

+--rouge_folder", default="cs182_data/programs/RELEASE-1.5.5",
+  Folder Containing the ROUGE Perl Executables.
+It must be provided if ROUGE is to be used.

+--sort_sents",  default="True",
+  Boolean parameter specifying whether sentences should be sorted or not.
+When using ROUGE, we recommend that this parameter be set to False in order to allow for correct determination of the ROUGE score.

 Multi-Document Text Summarization
 =======